xiaokunliu01/Footprint-C/README.md

 # DNase-C
-Scripts used to process DNase-C data
+Scripts used to process Footprint-C data